 - Game Elements – you need to include at least three elements or obstacles in your game.

-- Scoring System – your game needs to have scoring system or a way to win/lose; it also needs to reasonably winnable and not impossible to play
+- Scoring System – your game needs to have scoring system or a way to win/lose; it also needs to be reasonably winnable and not impossible to play.

 - Dimensions – your game needs to fit on top of a table and shouldn’t exceed 28″ x 24″ inches.

 Anyone who submits game that meets these requirements will earn a chance to win prizes in the Showcase Raffle.

 You can and are encouraged to include more design elements though.
 Feel free to mix and match elements.
 The more design elements you include the more prize tokens you can earn.
 We have tutorials you can watch for each design element below.